 - An AirMesh upper in combination with synthetic overlays offer a breathable and highly-supportive ride.
 The mesh upper keeps the ventilation optimal despite the waterproofing membrane while the overlays secure the foot on uneven and rugged trails.

-The fit of the Mujin 3 GTX is classic for a trainer designed for comfortable runs on challenging trail.
+The GTX version of the Mujin 3 is classic for a trainer designed for comfortable runs on challenging trail.
 It has good hold on the heel and midfoot that is not overly restrictive and offers extra width in the forefoot for the toes to splay.
 Runners with medium to slightly wider, inflexible, or flat feet are tailor-made for this shoe.
 The sizing is accurate in the shoe as well.

-The outsole of the Mujin 3 GTX is inspired by mountain bike tires from Michelin.
+The outsole of this reliable waterproof running shoe is inspired by mountain bike tires from Michelin.
 It is designed to enhance durability and grip as the runners take on the rugged outdoors.
-Part of what makes the outsole very durable is Mizuno’s X-10 rubber, which is located in the heel, the entire perimeter of the shoe, and parts of the forefoot.
-The middle section of the shoe uses blown rubber for more traction.
-There are numerous multi-directional lugs in the middle of the forefoot and parts of the heel.
-Mizuno calls this new configuration of lugs as the XtaticRide.
+Part of what makes the outsole very durable is Mizuno’s X10 rubber, which is located in the heel, the entire perimeter of the shoe, and parts of the forefoot.
+This material is also used in the Mizuno Mujin 5.

 While the outsole is packed with new technologies, the midsole is typical of a Mizuno shoe.
 It uses the bouncy AP+ midsole for responsive cushioning and midsole durability.
 The Wave Plate, which is made of elastic TPU, is used in the heel for shock attenuation and added cushioning.
 Between the midsole and outsole is Rock Plate that enhances protection against sharp rocks and objects on the trails.